When Kevin & Sophie McLaughlin became the owners of Hockey Opportunity Camp in 2004, the vision for the enduring legacy

 Kevin’s dedication to hockey includes many years of coaching both boys and girls at a competitive level.
 His coaching experience includes boys Bantam and Midget AAA teams in Oakville, as well as the Mississauga Ice Bears, formerly a team within the Women’s National Hockey League.
 Kevin now coaches his daughter Lauren in the Oakville Hornets organization.

 His instructional experience includes six years as both an on/off ice instructor for the Mitron High Performance Hockey System, managed by Keith Murray-Hockey Director.

-Prior to HOC, Kevin built a career in marketing, selling high technology software solutions in Toronto, Calgary and Dallas, Texas.
+Prior to HOC, Kevin built a career in marketing, selling technology software solutions in Toronto, Calgary and Dallas, Texas.

-Kevin's decision to leave a successful career is testament to his commitment and desire to enhance the experiences of young children and their athletic interests through sport.
+Kevin's decision to leave a successful career is a testament to his commitment and desire to enhance the experiences of young children and their athletic interests through sport.

 While growing up in Toronto, Sophie’s personal affinity to sport and recreation helped steer her interests as a youth, as well as her chosen education and professional career.
 She spent summers working as a counsellor, instructor and program coordinator with Toronto Parks and Recreation.